 The Annual Scholastic Chess Tournament is on the first Saturday of February!

 The highlight of The Waypoint Foundation's activities is the Scholastic Chess Tournament that is held each year for local students.
-Students from Kindergarten through high school seniors are eligible for participation.
-The tournament is currently open to all students who live within or attend school in the Ephrata, Quincy, Soap Lake, and Moses Lake School Districts.
+Participation is open to all students K-12 who either attend school in or live within any Grant County Washington school district.
 This includes public, private, and home school students.
 Participation is limited to 100 students, so we encourage early registration.
 We encourage all students to participate.

 As children we participated in a similar annual tournament and received great benefit from the preparation, participation, and prizes won in the tournament.
 Members of our family won the tournament a total of six times.
 One of our older brothers, Ryan, had a real passion for the game; he won the tournament three times.
 Having passed away in a tragic auto accident in 2001, we determined that a great way to memorialize him as well as give back to our community would be in the establishment of a similar chess tournament.